Johns Hopkins University: Organization

 The Johns Hopkins entity is structured as two corporations, the university and The Johns Hopkins Health System, formed in 1986.
-The President is JHU's chief executive officer, and the university is organized into nine academic divisions.
+The president is JHU's chief executive officer and the university is organized into nine academic divisions.

-JHU's bylaws specify a Board of Trustees of between 18 and 65 voting members.
+JHU's bylaws specify a board of trustees of between 18 and 65 voting members.
 Trustees serve six-year terms subject to a two-term limit.
 The alumni select 12 trustees.
 Four recent alumni serve 4-year terms, one per year, typically from the graduating class.
-The bylaws prohibit students, faculty or administrative staff from serving on the Board, except the President as an ex-officio trustee.
-The Johns Hopkins Health System has a separate Board of Trustees, many of whom are doctors or health care executives.
+The bylaws prohibit students, faculty or administrative staff from serving on the board, except the president as an ex-officio trustee.
+The Johns Hopkins Health System has a separate board of trustees, many of whom are doctors or health care executives.

 Academics

 The full-time, four-year undergraduate program is "most selective" with low transfer-in and a high graduate co-existence.
-The cost of attendance per year is approximately $77,400.
+The Princeton Review rates the selectivity of Johns Hopkins as 99/99.
+As of 2025, the cost of attendance per academic year without financial aid is approximately $89,000.
 However, 51% of full-time undergraduates receive financial aid covering 100% of their need.
 The admit rate of Hopkins undergraduates to medical school is 80% and to law school is 97%, some of the highest rates in the US.
 The university is one of fourteen founding members of the Association of American Universities (AAU); it is also a member of the Consortium on Financing Higher Education (COFHE) and the Universities Research Association (URA).

 Rankings

-Johns Hopkins University was ranked No.

-7 in U.S. national universities and No. 9 overall globally by U.S. News & World Report for 2022-2023.
+As of 2024–25, Johns Hopkins University was ranked the 6th best university in the nation (tied) and 13th best globally by U.S. News & World Report.